UtkarshJoshi97/Causal-Inference/README.md

 ---

-## Assignment 3 – Sponsored Search Ads at Bazaar.com
+## 03_Rmarkdown – Sponsored Search Ads at Bazaar.com

 This assignment analyzes a **natural experiment**: a technical glitch that caused Bazaar.com’s sponsored Google ads to disappear for several weeks.
 We use this “accidental” pause to estimate the true ROI of branded search ads.